malaminamane/slate/source/index.html.md

 <code>expression</code> | <code>string</code> | The searched expression

 ### Response Fields

+The response includes a <code>score</code> field in addition to all fields returned by the queries that fetch one or several Courses.

 Name | Type | Description
 --------- | --------- | -----------